7.0 BEACH REGULATIONS

 7.4(b) Fishing or netting of fish is limited to the hours of 6:00 p.m. until 8:00 a.m. when on the beach and must be conducted in a safe manner.
 All debris, bait, fish line and hooks, and other fishing equipment or tackle must be removed from the beach after fishing has been conducted.

-7.4(c) Dogs and pets are prohibited on the sandy portion of the beach, except for guide dogs used by people with seeing, hearing or other disabilities or the area that is designated as Canine Beach (see 4.1 c).
+7.4(c) Dogs and pets are prohibited on the sandy portion of the beach; except for service animals and the area that is designated as Canine Beach (see 4.1 c).

-7.4(e) Surfing is allowed in designated surfing areas only.
+7.4(d) Surfing is allowed in designated surfing area only.

 7.5 The following regulations are intended to eliminate nuisance activity on the beach and provide patrons with a pleasant environment in which to recreate:

-7.5(b) All commercial photography is prohibited unless prior written permission has been obtained from the City Manager's Office.
+7.5(b) All commercial photography and filming is prohibited unless prior written permission has been obtained from the City Manager's Office.

 7.5(d) Removing trash and debris from waste receptacles requires a written permit from the Parks and Recreation Department.
 Such a permit shall be issued under specific criteria determined by that Department.